 - Participants in international activities need to be familiar with the unusual requirements and risks of international travel.
 MIT has implemented a Travel Risk Policy to support well-informed travel decisions where there may be heightened health or safety risks.
 In addition, MIT has contracted with a travel assistance company to provide emergency medical and security services—you may review this information on International SoS.

 - Each year, MIT welcomes a large number of international visiting researchers, faculty, and lecturers who may be participating in one of our many international collaborations.
 The MIT International Scholars Office assists MIT faculty and staff in bringing these visitors to the MIT campus.

-- Faculty, principal investigators and program administrators are encouraged to consult with the ICC for planning and implementation considerations, and unusual terms and conditions in the early implementation stage of international projects to obtain the most effective support for their work.
+- Faculty, principal investigators and program administrators are encouraged to consult with MIT Global Support Resources (GSR) for planning and implementation considerations, and unusual terms and conditions in the early implementation stage of international projects to obtain the most effective support for their work.